 - It has to use the capital goods scheme.

-- It was previously using the FRS and 12 months hasn’t elapsed since it left the scheme.
+- It was previously using the flat rate scheme and 12 months hasn’t elapsed since it left the scheme.

 - It is, or has in the previous two years, been registered in the name of a VAT group or division, or was eligible to join an existing VAT group.